Storytaco: Five Hearts Under One Roof

 Storytaco released the FMV interactive movie game Five Hearts Under One Roof (하숙생이 전부 미녀입니다만) on October 18, 2024.
 The game, which utilizes content from the YouTube channel 밀크필름, was introduced via a crowdfunding campaign on the Tumblbug platform in June 2024, offering discounted pricing and additional rewards for backers.
 It was released on October 18, 2024.

 Controversies

 In early October 2024, promotional material for Five Hearts Under One Roof became the subject of controversy.
-Some users interpreted a hand gesture shown in a promotional image as a misogynistic "hook finger" (집게손) gesture.
-In response, the director issued a statement via YouTube and Steam patch notes, clarifying that the gesture was not intended to convey any misogynistic meaning but was the result of a natural hand motion in a first-person view during the scene.
+Some users interpreted a hand gesture shown in a promotional image as a misandryc "hook finger" (집게손) gesture.
+In response, the director issued a statement via YouTube and Steam patch notes, clarifying that the gesture was not intended to convey any misandryc meaning but was the result of a natural hand motion in a first-person view during the scene.
 The affected image was removed from the Steam store and is scheduled to be replaced following re-filming.